nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 1. Ensure you have Java `11` or above installed in your Computer.

-1. Download the latest `linkme.jar` from [here](https://github.com/AY2021S2-CS2103T-W12-3/tp/releases).
+2. Download the latest `linkme.jar` from [here](https://github.com/AY2021S2-CS2103T-W12-3/tp/releases).

-1. Copy the file to the folder you want to use as the _home folder_ for `Link.me`.
+3. Copy the file to the folder you want to use as the _home folder_ for `Link.me`.

-1. Double-click the file to start your Link.me.
-The GUI similar to the below should appear in a few seconds.
-Note how your Link.me contains some sample data.<br>
+4. Double-click the file to start `Link.me`.
+A window similar to the one shown below should appear in a few seconds.
+Note how your Link.me already contains some sample data.<br>
    ![Ui](images/Ui.png)

-1. Type the command in the command box and press Enter to execute it. e.g. typing **`help`** and pressing Enter will open the help window.<br>
+5. Type a command in the command box and press Enter to execute it. e.g. typing **`help`** and pressing Enter will open the help window.<br>
    Some example commands you can try:

     * **`list`** : Lists all of your clients.